 The Alliance Hack supports fintechs with the potential to scale business solutions to unlock the full power of the female economy.

 Women represent a huge market opportunity and growing purchasing power, led by trends toward gender parity in education, entrepreneurship, and wealth.
 40% of global wealth is held by women.
-In the US, women make 80% of household buying decisions about where to bank; and yet they are greatly underserved by and highly dissatisfied with the financial services sector.
+In the US, women make 80% of household buying decisions including where to bank; and yet they are greatly underserved by and highly dissatisfied with the financial services sector.
 In the SME space, women are starting businesses at greater rates than men and account for 33 percent of small business globally yet account for on average 1/5 of the total financing from banks to SMEs.
 Brands that can meet this unmet need will have a strong competitive advantage moving forward.

 This Hack is focused on financing the missing middle — businesses that fall between traditional SME lending by banks and traditional microfinance by MFIs.
 This is where the majority of women-owned/led businesses are, and the finance gap in this segment is estimated at US$1.7 trillion in emerging markets for formal businesses alone.